milesw55/mediaplayer/README.md

 read from and written to on every startup of the program and every time a song is added to the GUI's list.

+In addition to the music features, there will be an option for downloading music from youtube.

+Required packages:
+    Python 2.7
+      -sudo yum install python
+    pyside
+      -sudo yum install pyside
+    pygame
+      -sudo yum install pygame
+    youtube-dl
+      -sudo yum install youtube-dl
+    ffmpeg
+      -sudo yum install ffmpeg